armstrongamberly/vacation_station-cli-app/notes.md

 CLI

-welcome the user and introdues vacation locations to choose from
+welcome the user and introduces vacation locations to choose from

 1.
 2.